 Revenue Recognition.
 We generate revenues primarily from the printing and shipping of customized printed products, such as business cards, postcards, brochures, magnets, presentation folders and folded greeting cards.
 We recognize revenue arising from sales of printed goods when it is realized or realizable and earned.
 We consider revenue realized or realizable and earned when there is persuasive evidence of an arrangement, the product has been shipped and title and risk of loss transfers to the customer, the sales price is fixed or determinable and collection is reasonably assured.
 We also generate revenue from order referral fees paid to us by merchants for customer click-throughs, box inserts and orders placed on merchant websites.
-Revenue generated from order referrals is recognized in the period that the click-through impression is delivered provided that there is persuasive evidence of an arrangement, the fee is fixed or determinable, we have no significant remaining obligations and collection is reasonably assured.
-Shipping, handling and processing costs billed to customers are included in revenue and the related costs are included in cost of revenue.
+Revenue generated from order referrals is recognized in the period that the click-through impression is delivered provided that there is persuasive evidence of an arrangement, the related costs are included in cost of revenue.
 A reserve for sales returns and allowances is recorded based on historical experience or specific identification of an event necessitating a reserve.